yashpatil582/Resume-Database-Chatbot-Using-Local-LLM/README.md

 To see the project in action, install the required libraries with

-`pip install langchain langchain-community chromadb fastembed streamlit streamlit_chat `
+`pip install -r requirements.txt `

 and execute `streamlit run app/app.py`.